omungelwar45/omungelwar45/README.md

-# Hi there! 👋
+# Hi there👋 om mungelwar
-I'm **Omungelwar**, passionate about coding, development, and exploring new technologies.
+Btech student || passionate about coding, development, and exploring new technologies.

 ---